GSA/digitalgov.gov/content/news/2024/04/2024-04-22-google-analytics-4-transition-strategies-for-federal-websites.md

 source_url: https://blog-nrrd.doi.gov/ga4-transition/
 source: doi-revenuedata
 date: 2024-04-22
-title: Google Analytics 4 transition strategies for federal websites
+title: "Google Analytics 4: Transition strategies for federal websites"
 deck: Learn how the Open Data, Design, and Development (ODDD) team from the Department of the Interior (DOI) agency property transitioned from Google Analytics - Universal Analytics to Google Analytics 4!
 This blog outlines how